awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/private-marketplace.md

 1. On the fulfillment page, review the details for the fulfillment and choose **Subscribe**\.

  If the product is not approved in your private marketplace, **Subscribe** will be dimmed, and you will not be able to complete the fulfillment action\.
-You will also see a red banner at the top of the page indicating that that product is not currently approved for procurement\.
+You will also see a red banner at the top of the page indicating that the product is not currently approved for procurement\.

 ## Adding a Product to Your Private Marketplace<a name="request-adding-a-product-to-your-private-marketplace"></a>